spensorflow/Utilities/README.md

 ## Contents:
+* Use Python to generate a KPI scorecard in Google Sheets, with separate files generated based on a specified column.
 * SQL Server (T-SQL) database utilities for both R and Python
 * Data science utilities for both R and Python
   * Linear and Logistic Regression